 vSphere Web Client extensions run at the same privilege level as the user who is logged in.
 A malicious extension can masquerade as a useful plug-in and perform harmful operations such as stealing credentials or changing the system configuration.
 To increase security, use a vSphere Web Client installation that includes only authorized extensions from trusted sources.

 You must have privileges to access the vCenter Single Sign-On service.
 These privileges differ from vCenter Server privileges.

 About this task

-To protect against potential compromise of your vSphere Web Client you can periodically examine all installed plug-ins and make sure that all plug-ins come from a trusted source.
+To protect against potential compromise of your vSphere Web Client, examine all installed plug-ins periodically and make sure that each plug-in comes from a trusted source.

 - Log in to the vSphere Web Client as firstname.lastname@example.org or a user with vCenter Single Sign-On privileges.

 - From the Home page, select Administration, and then select Client Plug-Ins under Solutions